 DEFENSIBLE SPACE - This is the area within 100 feet of your home or business or to your property line and should be thought of in three sections: 0-5 feet, 0-30 feet and 30-100 feet.
 The purpose of defensible space is to modify the landscape through pruning and maintaining it to keep a wildfire from getting too close to the structure.
 0 to 5 feet Plants adjacent to combustible siding, as well as plants under or next to windows or interior corners present the greatest hazard.
 Embers may still be able to ignite individual islands of plants, so plant selection and maintenance is most critical in this zone.
 Avoid plants with the following characteristics: 1.
 Generate ground litter from bark, leaves, or seeds that slough off 2.
 Have (very low moisture content) dead material within the 3.
 Have small branches and needles that can easily ignite 4.
 Have a high resin or volatiles content 0 to 30 feet In this zone, the goal is to prevent any surface fire from burn-FREE - \$ ing up the building.
 Prune lower branches in trees and remove nearby shrubs (ladder fuels) to prevent the fire from moving back into the tree crown, Separate groups of non-tree vegetation to make it more difficult for fire to move horizontally.
 Do you have vegetation Carefully maintain or remove.
-All vegetation needs to be main-FREE that is close to, adjacent tained, but ground cover or small plants will be less of a probto or under vents, soffits lem here.
-Larger plants, particularly those that tend to generate or windows? an abundance of dead material will pose a significant threat to your home or business.
+All vegetation needs to be main-FREE that is close to, adjacent tained, but ground cover or small plants will be less of a problem here.
+Larger plants, particularly those that tend to generate an abundance of dead material will pose a significant threat to your home or business.

-1 Da tua a a u la ua u ale D EDEE ¢ 1.
+TREES 1.
 Do trees or branches hang over your home or business?
 Prune back to a minimum of 10 feet from your home or business.
 FREE-\$ 2.
 Are your trees pruned to eliminate ladder fuels?
 Ladder fuels are those that will allow fire to climb up the bark and into the upper portion of the tree Prune trees to eliminate ladder fuels.
 FREE-\$ Has vegetative debris accumulated in the areas that connect the deck and walls, under the deck or at the base of exterior walls or fencing?
 Inspect for and clear all vegetative debris on a regular basis.
-FREE sure relief valve, resulting ir ose to exterior liquefied petroleum (LP) tanks, a leak can develop at the column of flame.
-Flame impinging on the upper surface of the tank when the fuel level is lower.
+FREE sure relief valve, resulting close to exterior liquefied petroleum (LP) tanks, a leak can develor in a column of flame.
+Flame impinging on the upper surface of the y when the fuel level is lower.
 Is your LP tank located within 30 feet of your home or business?
 Relocate your LP / Propane tank. \$\$-\$\$\$